Published on October 24, 2020

 And to clarify about the diaphragm:

-Additionally, to the list of insidious places that fat can accumulate we can now add: in your lungs.
-A couple of years ago, an Australian research team showed for the first time that fat can accumulate in the airway walls of the lungs.
+Additionally, to the list of insidious places where fat can accumulate, we can now add: in your lungs.
+In 2019, an Australian research team showed for the first time that fat can accumulate in the airway walls of the lungs.
 The amount of fat accumulation was higher among people who were overweight or obese, compared with those of normal weight.

-Fat amasses in lungs of obese people, blocks airways.
+Fat amasses in lungs of obese people, blocking airways.

 Let’s face it: Carrying around extra weight is work . . . and the more you weigh, the more work it is to carry it around!
 If, for example, you’re 50 pounds overweight, try imagining carrying a backpack around all day, for all your activities.
 For someone who has a reduced capacity, the extra weight would be like carrying suitcases, not backpacks.